ckincaid17/cs106a-summer-2018/README.md

 ```

 `weeks` is a list containing data for each week.
 Each week is itself a list of
 objects representing each lecture that week.
+Note that each week's length must
-These lecture objects have the
+match the length of the `days` array.
+These lecture objects have the following
-following keys:
+keys:
 ```
 title (REQUIRED) (String): the name of the lecture (or holiday) date (REQUIRED) (String): the date string (e.g. "June 26") to display